zaiisao/Documentation/en/Agora Platform/dashboard.md

 ### Use RESTful API

 Agora provides RESTful APIs for you to ban users, check your usage, and inquire about online statistics at the server.
-You can get the Customer ID and Customer Certificate for the RESTful API in Agora Dashboard.
+You can get the Customer ID and Customer Certificate for the RESTful API in Agora Console.
 [Learn more](../../en/Agora%20Platform/dashboard_restful_communication.md)